M&M's Kart Racing: Gameplay

 M&M's Kart Racing is a kart racing game in which each player controls one of five sentient M&M's (Red, Yellow, Blue, Green, or Orange), who serve as the game's playable characters.
 The remaining characters are all controlled by artificial intelligence (AI).
 Although a player's character has no effect on their performance, the racing vehicles vary in speed, acceleration, handling, and braking.

 All of M&M's Kart Racings game modes are centered around at least one player racing across one or more race tracks based on unique environments, including a chocolate volcano, a chocolate factory, a forest, a farm, a sea carrier, a house, a city, the Arctic, an alien spacecraft, and a colosseum based on that of ancient Rome.
 The Wii version of the game features a total of 15 tracks.
 (Note: The back of the Wii version's box incorrectly states that there are 10 race tracks.)
-Players can collect chocolate coins scattered across each raceway.
-These coins can be used to unlock additional vehicles in the garage, such as a hovercraft and an SUV.
+Players can collect chocolate coins scattered across each raceway; these coins can be used to unlock additional vehicles in the garage, such as a hovercraft and an SUV.
 Each player controls their vehicle with a Wii Remote, tilting to turn and pressing a button to accelerate.
 While on the starting line, a player can quickly spin their Wii Remote for a turbo boost that lasts between three and five seconds.
+Moreover, the B button can be used to drive in reverse after the player's vehicle has come to a complete stop.

 One of the Wii version's single-player game modes, Quick Race, revolves around racing against computer-controlled opponents on a single track.
 Another single-player experience, Training Mode, allows the player to drive alone on any chosen track for practice.
 In Arcade Mode, the player must accumulate as many points as possible by collecting items and performing stunts, such as jumping or driving on two wheels.
-In Tournament Mode, the player competes against computer-controlled racers on all 15 tracks, with their finishing positions, performed stunts, and collected items all factoring into their score.
-Playing through Tournament Mode is required to unlock certain advanced tracks.
-There are two multiplayer game modes with split-screen gameplay: Quick Race, a one-lap race with only human players, and Full Throttle, a three-lap race with human and AI racers.
+In Tournament Mode, the player competes against computer-controlled racers on all 15 tracks, with the player's finishing positions, performed stunts, and collected items all factoring into their score.
+Playing through Tournament Mode is required for unlocking certain advanced tracks.
+There are also two multiplayer game modes with split-screen gameplay: Quick Race, a one-lap race with only human players; and Full Throttle, a three-lap race with human and AI racers.